nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 3. `HappyPills` will then call the `FindAppointmentCommand#execute()` method.

 4. `FindAppointmentCommand#execute()` first checks the validity of the nric given.
 It then checks if a patient exists in the `PatientMap`.

-If it exists, it displays all the appointments belonging to the patient, otherwise it displays that there is no patient with the given nric that exists.
+5. If it exists, it gets the list of appointments by calling `PatientMap.getAppointments()` and displays all the appointments belonging to the patient, otherwise it displays that there is no patient with the given nric that exists.

 The following sequence diagram summarises how the `FindAppointmentCommand` operation works: